All Episodes

 I think that's just a great insight.

-UN Secretary General Kofi Anand has warned of a quote, frightening lack of leadership in global warming, unquote.
+U.N.
+Secretary General Kofi Annan has warned of a quote frightening lack of leadership in global warming, unquote.

 Now, where did he make this moronic statement?

-First, uh the economic um the competitive enterprise institute points out that uh the idea of blaming some man-made threat uh for a problem, a problem of poverty, a problem of environmental degradation that is caused by environmentalists' own misguided policies.
+First, the Competitive Enterprise Institute points out that the idea of blaming some man-made threat for a problem of poverty, a problem of environmental degradation that is caused by environmentalists' own misguided policies.

-John Burlow came through with this at the Competitive Enterprise Institute.
+John Burlau came through with this at the Competitive Enterprise Institute.

 He says, for example, malaria.